otegecmis/color-palettes-mock-api/README.md

 ### Database Configuration

-You can enable the option to recreate the database on each run by setting `RecreateDatabaseOnStart` to `true` in `launchSettings.json`.
+Set `RecreateDatabaseOnStart` to `true` in `launchSettings.json` to recreate the database on each run.

 Example:
 ```json